ipld/js-car/README.md

 import fs from 'fs'
 import { Readable } from 'stream'
 import { CarReader, CarWriter } from '@ipld/car'
-import raw from 'multiformats/codecs/raw' import CID from 'multiformats/cid' import { sha256 } from 'multiformats/hashes/sha2'
+import * as raw from 'multiformats/codecs/raw'
+import { CID } from 'multiformats/cid'
+import { sha256 } from 'multiformats/hashes/sha2'

 async function example () {